TuronLab/WinterParalympicGamesReporter/README.md

 - ✅ A structured JSON summary (Pydantic schema compliant)
 - ✅ Excel and Markdown summary tables

-The system focuses on strict factual validation, source traceability, trying to minimize the hallucination impact, and producing an output as can be seen in the [athlete report navigation example panel](./results/gpt-4o-mini/tables/athlete_navigation_tables.md).
+The system focuses on strict factual validation, **source traceability**, trying to minimize the hallucination impact, and producing an output as can be seen in the [athlete report navigation example panel](./results/gpt-4o-mini/tables/athlete_navigation_tables.md).

+Originally developed for Biathlon and Cross-Country Skiing athletes, the system can be easily adapted to other sports by updating the [get_primary_website method](./utils.py).
+Simply specify the sport’s name and provide the official website from which the agent should begin retrieving athlete data—typically the relevant international federation’s page.

 <details><summary>Click here to read about project motivation</summary>